Nebula-Consulting/nebula-environment-metadata/README.md

     EnvironmentProperties.get('My_Label')

-If there is an exact match for this key, associated with an Environment that matches `Url.getOrgDomainUrl().toExternalForm()`, then that value is returned.
-If there is a key in an Environment with no Org Domain URL set, then that value is returned.
-If no key matches, `null` is returned.

 ### Apex Interface: Other Custom Metadata Types

 Custom metadata types that have added a reference to Environment can use [EnvironmentMetadata](force-app/main/default/classes/EnvironmentMetadata.cls) to access either all the metadata records for the current environment or a single record.

-The custom metadata type must have some notion of a key (it can be compound key across multiple fields), or else the notion of overriding doesn't make sense.
+The custom metadata type must have a key (it can be compound key across multiple fields), or else the notion of overriding doesn't make sense.
 When you construct an instance of EnvironmentMetadata, you must supply the SObjectType of the metadata, and the key e.g.